sindresorhus/awesome-nodejs/readme.md

 - [node-mac](https://github.com/coreybutler/node-mac) - Run scripts as a native Mac daemon and log to the console app.
 - [node-linux](https://github.com/coreybutler/node-linux) - Run scripts as native system service and log to syslog.
 - [node-windows](https://github.com/coreybutler/node-windows) - Run scripts as a native Windows service and log to the Event viewer.
-- [forever](https://github.com/foreverjs/forever) - Ensures that a given script runs continuously.
 - [supervisor](https://github.com/petruisfan/node-supervisor) - Restart scripts when they crash or restart when a `*.js` file changes.
-- [Phusion Passenger](https://www.phusionpassenger.com) - Friendly process manager that integrates directly into Nginx.
+- [Phusion Passenger](https://github.com/phusion/passenger) - Friendly process manager that integrates directly into Nginx.
-- [naught](https://github.com/andrewrk/naught) - Process manager with zero downtime deployment.

 ### Automation